 How can you earn $50,000 a year with ASX dividend shares?

-If you are lucky enough to have a large sum of money sitting in your bank account then you’re already half way there.
+If you already have a significant cash balance sitting in your bank account, you’re already halfway there.

 How else can you achieve this?